jackokring/KRTPluginADemo/docs/rocket.md

 Now to think up some new modules.
 Maybe just a few ...

+# Latest

 ## 2.26.28
-Fixed a few things when upgrading to `Rack-lin-arm64-2.2.3` and submitted.
+Fixed a few things when upgrading to `Rack-lin-arm64-2.2.3` and submitted to the build pipeline.
 The `Z` module is just some GUI elements at present.

 [Moonshine Elliptical](https://github.com/jackokring/KRTPluginA/blob/master/Z%20Moonshine%20Elliptical.pdf) is mildly interesting just from a mathematical point of view.
 [BSD conjecture](https://en.wikipedia.org/wiki/Birch_and_Swinnerton-Dyer_conjecture) might be related and is the sense that five groups in combination seem to have some generative power of description.
 But thinking exactly how this can be used for audio is quite challenging.

-I started building on `lin-amd64` available [Linux ARM](https://drive.google.com/drive/folders/11k81iJwAW_xP3fNGO9ZmNh-XwS2DexbF) Chromebook Tested.
+I started building on `lin-amd64` available [here](https://drive.google.com/drive/folders/11k81iJwAW_xP3fNGO9ZmNh-XwS2DexbF) Chromebook Tested and read the **README**.
 I just have to get back in the post COVID swing.
-I might develop some comercial modules after `Z`.
+I might develop some commercial modules after `Z`.

+It's been fun getting this Chromebook to run Rack.
+There is no library support for `lin-arm64` so I built about **1067** modules.
+Missed out on some good `x86` only ones.
+I have only recently added a spell checker for my markdown in this latest Chromebook venture.
+Whey hey, I'm a pro!

 ## 2.28.29
 TBC